kenzaben002/bullshitgame-ingescape/README.md

 ## 🚀 Quick Start

 (make sure you are in the right path everytime )
-# 1. Install dependencies
-# 2. Launch the game
+# 1. Launch the game
+ open a terminal 1:

+      -cd ~\IngeScape\sandbox\Game_Engine
+      -python main.py game_engine {"network"} {port}

-    -open a terminal 1:python main.py game_engine "network" port
+ open a terminal 2:

+      -cd ~\IngeScape\sandbox\graphe
+      -python main.py graphe {"network"} {port}

-    -open a terminal 2:python main.py graphe "network" port -open whitboard.exe and connect it to the same network device and port as other agents
+- open whitboard.exe and connect it to the same network device and port as other agents
-# 3. Open IngeScape to see the Whiteboard display
+# 2. Open IngeScape to see the Whiteboard display
-    -clic on start on the Game_engine agent
+- clic on start on the Game_engine agent

 ## 🎮 How to Play
 - Each player starts with 5 cards